-Title Credits
+Item # Title Credits

 ORI 101 OR ORI 105 1-3

-Microcomputer Applications 3
+CIS 146 Microcomputer Applications 3

-Electives as Determined by Transfer 21-23
+Electives as Determined by Transfer Institution (Industrial Engineering) 21-23

-Institution (Industrial Engineering)

 Total credits: 61-65

-ORI 101 OR ORI 105 Microcomputer Applications Electives as Determined by Transfer Institution (Industrial Engineering)

 Interior Design (Auburn University Only), A.S.

 This plan of study was developed as a guideline for students who plan to transfer to Auburn University and pursue a degree in Interior Design.
 Students who plan to transfer to other institutions should consult that institution and plan their program of study in consultation with interior design faculty advisors and/or counselors.
 Some courses in this program may not be available at all College locations.
 Upon completion of courses listed below, the transcript will reflect either an AA or AS degree without reference to the specific program of study.